Absolute Certainty is the Light of Reality

 If certainty is to be found as to the nature of Consciousness, it cannot be found in that which changes or departs.
 For only what is unchanging and ever-present can serve as the ultimate evidence of our real nature.

-The Reality of Consciousness is always what it is, the foundation of our entire experience.
-That which shifts with time is relative, bound to alteration, and therefore unable to provide an absolute foundation.
+The Reality of Consciousness is always what it is, Consciously Being, the foundation of our entire experience.
+In comparison, those forms which shift with time are relative, bound to alteration, and therefore unable to provide an absolute foundation.
+Only Consciousness is really always present to be the stable foundation of all experience.

 Just as a movie is not fundamental to the screen upon which it plays, so too every phenomenon - every thought, sensation, perception - is not fundamental to the Reality of Consciousness upon which it appears.
 The movie is impermanent, an illusion of images flowing within the screen.
-As we understand the impermanence of the images during our viewing of the movie, we are certain that we are not really seeing a landscape of trees and fields, rather we are seeing only the screen.
+As we perceive the impermanence of the images during our viewing of the movie, we recognise with certainty that we are not really seeing a landscape of trees and fields, rather we are seeing only the screen.
 The apparent trees and fields are not what the actuality of our experience is.
 The actuality or fact of the matter is the screen.

 In the same way, the Reality of experience is Consciousness.
-That is all we ever experience.
-The apparent forms of experience arise, flow and subside within the one screen of Consciousness.
-As we understand the transience of all phenomena, we understand directly, experientially, that all we are ever Conscious of, underneath the flow of phenomena, is the Reality of Consciousness.
+That is all we are ever really Conscious of.
+The apparent forms of experience arise, flow and subside within the one 'screen' of Consciousness, and are therefore, made of Consciousness.
+As we understand the transience of all phenomena, we understand directly, experientially, that all we are ever Conscious of, underneath the flow of phenomena, is the Reality of Consciousness; that out of which they are made.

-A limited form cannot interact with the unlimited Presence of Consciousness, and thusly no form of thought, sensation or perception can ever tell us about the nature of Consciousness.
+A limited form cannot interact with the unlimited Presence of Consciousness out of which it is made, and thusly no form of thought, sensation or perception can ever tell us about the nature of Consciousness.

 Consciousness' certainty of itself is absolute and unlimited.